------[Picture of Uncle John Vessel]
+[Picture of Uncle John Vessel]

-The UNCLE JOHN is a dynamically positioned, multi-service vessel, which is capable of providing well intervention services and supporting full field development activities in the Deepwater Gulf of Mexico.
+The UNCLE JOHN is a twin hull dynamically positioned 254-foot semisubmersible, multi-service vessel ("MSV") capable of providing well intervention services and supporting full field development activities in the Deepwater Gulf of Mexico.

 CERTAIN PERSONS PARTICIPATING IN THIS OFFERING MAY ENGAGE IN TRANSACTIONS THAT STABILIZE, MAINTAIN OR OTHERWISE AFFECT THE PRICE OF THE COMMON STOCK.
 SPECIFICALLY, THE UNDERWRITERS MAY OVERALLOT IN CONNECTION WITH THE OFFERING, AND MAY BID FOR, AND PURCHASE, SHARES OF COMMON STOCK IN THE OPEN MARKET.
 IN CONNECTION WITH THIS OFFERING, CERTAIN UNDERWRITERS AND SELLING GROUP MEMBERS, IF ANY, MAY ENGAGE IN PASSIVE MARKET MAKING TRANSACTIONS IN THE COMMON STOCK ON THE NASDAQ NATIONAL MARKET IN ACCORDANCE WITH RULE 103 UNDER REGULATION M. SEE "UNDERWRITERS."